COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Conclusion

 \section{Conclusion}

 We have proposed \LPO, a meta-algorithm for preference optimization that provably converges to the Nash equilibrium policy in the last iterate.
-We have provided a theoretical analysis of the properties of \LPO and have empirically demonstrated its effectiveness under both synthetic and real-world experimental settings.
+We have provided a theoretical analysis of the properties of \LPO and have empirically demonstrated its effectiveness under both synthetic and real-world experimental settings, where \LPO consistently maintains a win rate above 50\% against other policies in controlled settings.
 We believe \LPO has significant potential to enhance the performance of LLMs in the alignment fine-tuning setting, due to its theoretical guarantees and flexibility, as it can be integrated with existing learning algorithms while overcoming their limitations.